crabshank/Cheat-engine-tools/readme.md

+## All_properties_components.lua

+List of all parts of windows (classes) that can be changed via Lua.
+The code to generate the list is at the bottom of the file.
+You can cross-reference some of this with "Cheat Engine - Script Engine help.pdf".

 ## Hex annotate.html

 Webpage that lets you highlight hex to help you to present the structures in data.
 You can save your annotations to a .json file.